-Vision Our vision is to improve the health and quality of life of our diverse population by building an organisation that: Excels in quality, safety, patient experience, research, innovation and teaching, Attracts, develops and retains great people, and; Is recognised internationally as a leading healthcare provider.
+Our vision is to improve the health and quality of life of our diverse population by building an organisation that: • Excels in quality, safety, patient experience, research, innovation Vision and teaching, Attracts, develops and retains great people, and; Is recognised internationally as a leading healthcare provider.
 To complete the creation of a Single Hospital Service for Manchester (Manchester University NHS Foundation Trust), with minimal disruption whilst ensuring that the planned benefits are realised in a timely manner.
 To improve patient safety, clinical quality and outcomes.
 To improve the experience of patients, carers and their families.
-Strategic Aims To develop single services that build on the best from across all our hospitals.
+Strategic To develop single services that build on the best from across all Aims our hospitals.
 To develop our research portfolio and deliver cutting edge care to patients.
 To develop our workforce enabling each member of staff to reach their full potential.
 To achieve financial sustainability.

-The key priorities, the 'must-dos' for the coming and also the opportunities that local and national year, have been set by each MFT Hospital/Managed developments offer: Clinical Service and form the basis of the Annual Plans • Data and digital - using information and that they have developed.
-This ensures that we have alignment across the Trust, at the same time as giving health problems. the Hospital/Managed Clinical Services the autonomy • Personalised medicine - care tailored to the to decide on what their local priorities should be.
+The key priorities, the 'must-dos' for the coming year, have been set by each MFT Hospital/Managed Clinical Service and form the basis of the Annual Plans that they have developed.
+This ensures that we have alignment across the Trust, at the same time as giving the Hospital/Managed Clinical Services the autonomy to decide on what their local priorities should be.